KevinTheMix/CheatSheets/OAuth.md

   * That Grant represents the given right of the Client App to perform some actions on the User's behalf
   * There are a few possible Grant types
   * The Grant is typically short-lived, and to be traded for an Access Token right away.
-5. The Client App now armed with a Grant plus some way to identify itself as a valid client (e.g. via client ID & secret), makes a direct background request to the AS.
+5. The Client App now armed with a Grant plus some way to identify itself as a valid client (e.g. client ID & secret), makes a **direct** background request to the AS.
-  * Notice this is the first time the CA communicates directly with the AS (via a background WS API request to the AS' **Token endpoint**)
+  * Notice this is the first time the CA communicates directly with the AS (via a background WS API request to the AS's **Token endpoint**)
+  * Notice this HTTP Post request doesn't go through the User's browser, which doesn't need to know about it.
 6. If approved, the AS responds to the Client App's request with an Access Token
   * Only the Client App that was given the Authorization Grant can swap it for a token.
 7. The Client App can now use that Access Token to authorize requests to the Protected Resource